patryksink/i-to-dev-task/README.md

 Had some proplems with [MailerInterface](#https://symfony.com/doc/current/mailer.html) Mailer class object behaved like it should.
-What cannot be told about MailerInterface which seem like have not read .env because could established proper smtp Transport object for MailerInterface.
+What cannot be told about MailerInterface which seem like could not read .env file.
+The reason is that it could not establish proper smtp connection.
 > **NOTE:**
 > Code is written like in documentation using MailerInterface for sanity purposes.
 >